Welcome to the 13th Coast Guard District!

 D13 is made up of Washington, Oregon, Idaho, and Montana.
 More than 3,000 active duty and reserve members, civilian employees, and Coast Guard Auxiliarists are stationed in the Pacific Northwest.
 D13 operational assets include 21 Cutters, 132 Boats and 11 Aircraft.

-D13 also provides support and a homeport to Coast Guard Pacific Area assets including two high endurance cutters, three medium endurance cutters, two icebreakers, a port security unit, maritime safety and security team, and Base Seattle.
+D13 also provides support and a homeport to Coast Guard Pacific Area assets including three medium endurance cutters, three icebreakers, a port security unit, maritime safety and security team, and Base Seattle.